 Slip Recipes Casting

-Walker Ceramics has a range of powders suitable for
+Walker Ceramics has an extensive range of prepared casting slips.

-Preparation of casting slip from powder involves only the addition of measured amounts of
+Preparation involves only the addition of measured amounts of

 We strongly recommend that casting slips should be tested for suitability